mamba-org/mamba/README.md

 Please refer to the instructions given by the [official documentation](https://mamba.readthedocs.io/en/latest/developer_zone/dev_environment.html).

+## API and ABI stability

+The Mamba project uses semantic versioning of the form `MAJOR.MINOR.PATCH`.
+While we try to keep things stable for users, we also need to make breaking changes to improve Mamba and reduce technical debt.
+Future versions of Mamba may give stronger guarantees.

+_libmamba_ (C++):
+We are not aware of consumers of the C++ API, so we give ourselves room for improvements.

+- `PATCH` releases are API and ABI backward compatible;
+- `MINOR` releases are API compatible for elements in `mamba/api`, they can break API elsewhere and ABI anywhere;
+- `MAJOR` releases make no guarantees.

+_libmambapy_ (Python):

+- `PATCH` releases are API backward compatible;
+- `MINOR` releases are API backward compatible;
+- `MAJOR` releases make no guarantees.

+_mamba_ and _micromamba_ (executables):

+- `PATCH` releases are API backward compatible;
+- `MINOR` releases are API backward compatible;
+- `MAJOR` releases make no guarantees.

 ## Support us

 Only `mamba` and `micromamba` 2.0 and later are supported and are actively developed.